Diderot-Language/examples/README.md

 contributing new example programs.
 Join the [diderot-language](https://goo.gl/kXpxhV) Google group to communicate with us.

-Once you've built the `diderotc` compiler with the instructions below, you can create executable `foo` from Diderot program `foo.diderot` with
+Once you've built the `diderotc` compiler (and added it to your path) with the instructions below, you can create executable `foo` from Diderot program `foo.diderot` with

 	diderotc --exec foo.diderot